Jeroen-Priester/dnsmasq-k8s-forwarder/README.md

 # dnsmasq-k8s-forwarder
-DNS forwarder based on dnsmasq for use on k8s
+Lightweight DNS forwarder based on dnsmasq for use on k8s